mousepawmedia/devdocs/network/source/setup_linux/about.rst

 installation disc and license key.
 However, You can find free (and legal) downloads of Windows 98 and prior through many abandonware catalogs.

-Is there a Linux replacement for..?
+Is there a Linux replacement for...?
 ---------------------------------------

 Quite possibly!
 While Linux alternatives to popular Windows software look